Problem Package Format

 When data/sample/statement/

-does exists, and the problem is not interactive, all data/sample/statement/*.in
+does exists, and the problem is not interactive, all test cases in data/sample/statement/

 Files in data/sample/download